Members of the OBKA are also members of the BBKA and through them automatically have insurance.

 THE BBKA INSURANCE COVERS:

 - Public Liability: cover is up to a limit of £10 million for any one incident against action arising from members’ beekeeping activities.
+Further details of the BBKA Public Liability Insurance can be found here on the BBKA website including a downloadable FAQ.

 - Product Liability: members are covered to a limit of £10 million in any one year and any one incident.
 This covers claims arising from the provision of beekeeping products.